Authored by the expert who managed and guided the team behind the Australia Property Pack

 Which areas in Brisbane are gentrifying in 2026?

-Over the past two to three years, these gentrifying Brisbane neighborhoods have seen estimated price appreciation of 20% to 35%, with suburbs like Chermside, Nundah, and Springwood also emerging as strong performers due to their relative affordability and improving amenities.
+Over the past two to three years, many of these gentrifying Brisbane suburbs have seen estimated price growth of roughly 25% to 45%, with the strongest results where affordability and infrastructure improved at the same time.

 By the way, we’ve written a blog article detailing what are the current best areas to invest in property in Brisbane.